paulbarbu/OrCamo/README.md

 **Permission notes:**
 The app needs some special permissions since I have to know which window is currently active and I have to draw over other windows (for details please see the file `Androidmanifest.xml`).

+In order to use the app you have to activate the accessibility service:
+(On Android 4.2.2) Go to `Settings -> My Device -> Accessibility -> OrCamo (in the Services category)` and activate it.

 License (BSD 3)
 ===============